thayerz00r/robinhood-ai-trading-bot/README.md

 #### Analyze Stock Prices and Ratings System
 The bot's analytical system incorporates moving averages and Robinhood analyst ratings to inform trading decisions:
+1. **Relative Strength Index (RSI)**: The bot calculates the RSI for each stock to determine overbought or oversold conditions.
-1. **Moving Averages**: The bot calculates moving averages (50-day and 200-day) for each stock to evaluate price trends and identify optimal buy and sell points.
+2. **Moving Averages**: The bot calculates moving averages (50-day and 200-day) for each stock to evaluate price trends and identify optimal buy and sell points.
 2. **Robinhood Analyst Ratings**: The bot fetches bullish and bearish ratings from Robinhood for each stock, providing additional insights into market sentiment and potential price movements.

 This is Robinhood's analyst rating system example: